 Sponsored by the city, the Edmonton Health City Initiative has a mission to provide a supportive policy environment for development in health technology.
 Since its launch in 2017, it has supported more than 340 companies, helping to eliminate the systemic barriers faced by entrepreneurs in this complicated and competitive space.

-Over the past 15 years, Amii has built a team of world-renowned researchers and advisors and established itself as a world-class AI and ML research centre.
-In 2018, Amii became a not-for-profit so it could better support local companies looking to build up their in-house AI capacity.
+Over the past 15 years, Amii has built a team of world-renowned researchers and advisors and established itself as a world-class Artificial Intelligence and ML research centre.
+In 2018, Amii became a not-for-profit so it could better support local companies looking to build up their in-house Artificial Intelligence capacity.